gvidon/reacto/README.md

 Reacto declares app structure which is aimed to be easily scalable, with infinitely deep hierarchy of nested components.

 Rules:
-* each component named with camel case, like `SomeNestedComponent`
+* each component must be named with camel case, like `SomeNestedComponent`
 * each component structure is **the same**
 * non-components dirs must be named in lower case, using `-` as words separator.